Interview Guide for

 Essential Behavioral Competencies

-1. Achieve 95% customer retention rate for assigned accounts
+1. Achieve a customer retention rate of 95% or higher within the assigned portfolio.

 Ideal Candidate Profile

-• Comfortable with frequent travel and working in a fast-paced, evolving environment
+• Adaptability to thrive in a fast-paced, evolving environment

 📞 Screening Interview